-You are now required to establish a record of LoRa coverage.
+In this section, you are required to establish a record of LoRa coverage.
 You can certainly unleash your scientific imagination, but some rules must be followed to validate the record:

 - Direct transmission between the two devices is only considered. - 3D distance is computed between devices.
-You can get the elevation from this site. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.
+You can use for example Google Earth pro or get the elevation from this site. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.

-You can use the Cloud RF online service to obtain information on the elevation, Fresnel zone, and estimated path loss.
+You can use the following online service Cloud RF to obtain information on the elevation, Fresnel zone, and estimated path loss.